Are you looking for a wonderful side to a social cup of tea? Look no further than this beautiful fruity Welsh bread!

 “How can I help you, young man?” the butcher asked, presumably expecting to be asked for some free meat.

 “Well,” my brother began, “is it true that the Welsh farmers shag their sheep?”

 We left the market very promptly after that!

 And now, on with today’s recipe!

 Bara Brith means “mottled bread” in plain English.
 It is traditionally made with mixed, dried fruit, but you can use just sultanas, if you prefer.
 It also requires leaving the first part of the recipe to soak overnight, so make it in advance if you plan to serve it to guests.
-Although the fruit gives it plenty of moisture, it’s also much better with a little butter on top, as well!
+Also, although the fruit gives it plenty of moisture, it’s always so much better with a little bit of butter on top!

 For this recipe, you will need:

 - A clean terry towel

 - Greaseproof or parchment paper